cirros-dev/cirros/README.md

  * cd cirros
  * bin/build-release daily

-If you want to build for only subset of supported architectures when use ARCHES variable like:
+If you want to build for only a subset of supported architectures, use the ARCHES variable like:

 * ARCHES=aarch64,x86_64,arm bin/build-release daily